bittorium/Bittorium/README.md

 - `cd build`
 - Set the PATH variable for cmake: ie. `set PATH="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin";%PATH%`
 - `cmake.exe -DBOOST_ROOT=C:\boost_1_64_0 -DBOOST_LIBRARYDIR=C:\boost_1_64_0\libs -G "Visual Studio 15 Win64" C:\...\PinkstarcoinV2
-- `MSBuild PinkstarcoinV2.sln /p:Configuration=Release /m`
+- `Open PinkstarcoinV2.sln in "Visual Studio" and compile the binaries
 - If all went well, it will complete successfully, and you will find all your binaries in the '..\build\src\Release' directory.
 - Additionally, a `.sln` file will have been created in the `build` directory.
 If you wish to open the project in Visual Studio with this, you can.